 Which race you can enter is dependent upon your age and gender (see category definitions here).
 The online entry system on the website makes it clear which are the different categories of race.

-You don’t have to have a British Cycling licence to enter, but it will cost you more to ride unless you are under 12 or Youth in which case there is no additional fee.
+You don’t have to have British Cycling membership or a race licence to enter, but it will cost you more to ride unless you are under 12 or Youth in which case there is no additional fee.
 There are lots of benefits of British Cycling membership including discounts and insurance cover.
 I saved over £1,000 on a Fiat 500.

 That’s it for entering events.
 Just one final note.
 The first race of the season usually attracts a very high number of riders and everyone will be picking up their race number for the first time.
 Allow extra time!